HelloblueAI/Bleu.js/README.md

 - **docker**: Docker configuration files.
 - **HenFarm.js**

 Bleu.js, uses the HenFarm.js framework for generating code snippets, referred to as "eggs."
 It's an integral part of Bleu.js, providing the functionality to automatically generate new code snippets to help improve efficiency and solve coding problems.
-The tool from which possibilities hatch. 🪺

 ## Getting Started